NCI-CCR-BTEP/introduction_to_jupyter_notebook_2021129/README.md

 ## Sharing Jupyter Notebook with collaborators and other researchers
 * Github (static)
 * Binder (others can actually run the codes; https://mybinder.org/)
+* Other tools for sharing Jupyter Notebooks exist (see table 1 in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7359270/)

 ## Files in this repository
 * Requirements.txt